Mjz86/c_colon/mcc.md

 ---

- refrences( there are more combinations of qualifiers  , but the common ones include )
+ references( there are more combinations of qualifiers  , but the common ones include )